robotpy/pynetworktables2js/README.rst

 If you want to try this out with your current robot, you can do::

     python tornado_server.py --robot roborio-XXX.local

+If you are running pynetworktables2js on your driver station laptop, you can receive robot IP information directly from the Driver Station (handy during actual competitions):

+	python tornado_server.py --dashboard

 If you navigate your browser (I recommend Chrome) to http://127.0.0.1:8888, all of the current NetworkTables values will be shown as they change.